-- Egypt plans to open institutions of learning from 17th October 2020.
-Universities and colleges and all sporting activities closed on 14th March 2020.
-The following measurers have been recommended to enable smooth re-opening of schools: - School pupils will have to bring their own meals and bottled waters. - Temporary isolation rooms will be established in all school for staff and pupils suspected of the virus. - School buses will be disinfected regularly. - Ban on smoking on school premises. - Each pupil will seat on a separate desk. - Awareness posters will be placed strategically in all classes. - Teachers and staff will have their temperature measure before entering or leaving the school. - Schools to form coordination committees to implement and supervise protective measures including providing detergents and disinfectants. - Official conferences and meetings allowed from 27th July 2020 at a maximum of 50 participants provided that the capacity of the hall in which the conference or meeting takes place is no less than 100 people. - As from 1st September 2020 visitors into Egypt are required to present Polymerase Chain Reaction (PCR) test results.
+- Egypt officially reopened schools on 17th October 2020 to start the new academic year while implementing precautionary measures against the COVID-19.
+Universities and colleges and all sporting activities had closed on 14th March 2020.
+The following measurers are in place to enable smooth reopening of schools: - School pupils will have to bring their own meals and bottled waters. - Temporary isolation rooms will be established in all school for staff and pupils suspected of the virus. - School buses will be disinfected regularly. - Ban on smoking on school premises. - Each pupil will seat on a separate desk. - Awareness posters will be placed strategically in all classes. - Teachers and staff will have their temperature measure before entering or leaving the school. - Schools to form coordination committees to implement and supervise protective measures including providing detergents and disinfectants. - Official conferences and meetings allowed from 27th July 2020 at a maximum of 50 participants provided that the capacity of the hall in which the conference or meeting takes place is no less than 100 people. - As from 1st September 2020 visitors into Egypt are required to present Polymerase Chain Reaction (PCR) test results.
 The decision excludes Arab and foreign tourists arriving on direct flights to Sharm El-Sheikh, Taba, Hurghada, Marsa Alam and Marsa Matrouh airports, as well as transit passengers to those airports. - Friday prayers resumed from 28th August 2020 under strict adherence to health and safety protocols. - Major exhibitions allowed starting October 2020. - Public parks and beaches to remain closed. - Public transport resumed and operates between 4 a.m. and midnight. - Restaurants and cafes have resumed operations with 25 per cent capacity and to close by 10:00 p.m.
-Other shops close by 9:00 p.m. - Restriction of public gatherings in schools, universities, bars, clubs, malls, public transport, public gathering places and tourists' locations. - Theatres, cinemas, and museums have been reopened with limited capacity. - Hotels allowed to re-open, provided they abide by strict hygiene measures stipulated by the government, at 25% occupancy rate in May and 50% occupancy rate in June.
+Other shops close by 9:00 p.m. - Restriction of public gatherings in schools, universities, bars, clubs, malls, public transport, public gathering places and tourists' locations. - Theatres, cinemas, and museums have been reopened with limited capacity. - Hotels allowed to re-open, provided they abide by strict hygiene measures stipulated by the government, at 25% occupancy rate in May and 50% occupancy rate in June. ႙